shaikali413/BMO-Capital-Presentation/ansible/Readme.md

 # Ansible - Kubespray

-Kubespray is Ansible based tool, we can tune the playbooks based on our project requirement.
+Kubespray is Ansible based tool, we can tune the playbooks/roles based on our project requirement.

-For Kubernetes deployment using Ansible,  recommend  using **Kubespray**:

 👉 [Kubespray GitHub Repository](https://github.com/kubernetes-sigs/kubespray)